simondlevy/BreezySTM32/README.md

 we are adding F3 support as time permits.

-As with the Arduino, you write a setup() function and a loop() function, and BreezySTM32 takes care of the rest, providing you with a C-like printf() statement, a SerialPort1 that you can read/write, and libraries for standard signals like analog voltage, PWM, UART, and I^2C.
+As with the Arduino, you write a setup() function and a loop() function, and BreezySTM32 takes care of the rest, providing you with a debug() function with the API of the printf() from C, a SerialPort1 that you can read/write, and libraries for standard signals like analog voltage, PWM, UART, and I^2C.
 (If you want to use the Arduino IDE with your STM32 board, there are other [tools](https://github.com/rogerclarkmelbourne/Arduino_STM32)